The Auschwitz Report: Production

 The film was directed by Peter Bebjak, and co-written by Bebjak, Jozef Pasteka, and Tomas Bombik.
 Cinematography is by Martin Ziaran.

 It is a co-production by Slovakia, the Czech Republic, Poland, and Germany.

 Inventive techniques were used in filming, such as using an upside-down camera to film some of the action, showing the audience how it was being viewed by the protagonists.
 Bleached colours are used, reflecting the soggy greyness of the mud.

 Release

 The film was released as The Auschwitz Escape on video-on-demand in Ireland and the UK on 14 May 2021.

 Reception

 Donald Clarke of The Irish Times gave the film 4 out of 5 stars, praising the script, and writes "Noel Czuczor and Peter Ondrejicka are models of restraint in the lead roles".

-Leslie Felperin, writing in The Guardian, also gives it 4 stars,calling that the film is "intensely impactful".
+Leslie Felperin, writing in The Guardian, also gave it 4 stars, stating that the film is "intensely impactful".
 He writes that the "acting is extraordinary throughout, especially from the two leads", and "Bebjack has managed to make a film that relates this chapter of history in a new way, employing inventive cinematic techniques to present the material".